You're a Hard Dog (To Keep Under the Porch)

 "You're a Hard Dog (To Keep Under the Porch)" is a song written by Susanna Clark and Harlan Howard.
 It was originally recorded by American country artist Gail Davies for her fifth studio album entitled What Can I Say.

-The song was recorded in June 1983 at the "Woodland Studio", located in Nashville, Tennessee, United States.
+The song was recorded in June 1983 at the Woodland Studios, located in Nashville, Tennessee, United States.
 The session was produced entirely by Davies, who had been self-producing her recording sessions for several years.
 Released as a single in September 1983, "You're a Hard Dog (To Keep Under the Porch)" reached the eighteenth position on the Billboard Magazine Hot Country Singles chart.
 The single became Davies' ninth top-twenty hit on the Billboard country chart.
 In addition, the single peaked within the top-twenty on the Canadian RPM Country Tracks chart.